 The Generation Effect: Why Creating Information Beats Reading It

-Learn how the generation effect strengthens memory by having students produce rather than receive information, with practical classroom strategies backed by cognitive science research.
+Explore how the generation effect enhances memory retention by encouraging students to create information, supported by cognitive science research and.

 Decades of research point decisively to the second student.
 The generation effect describes one of memory science's most reliable findings: information that learners generate themselves is remembered better than information they simply read or receive.
 This phenomenon has profound implications for how we structure learning experiences in classrooms.